 The LPD has a variety special effort units such as Front Desk, River Trail Patrol, School Watch Program, CARE, and Victim Advocate.
 These units allow citizens to become engaged with the LPD and help make the community a better place.

-If you are interested in volunteering at the Lansing Police Department please fill out the Lansing Police Department Volunteer Application .
-After you have completed the application, click the submit button.
+If you are interested in volunteering at the Lansing Police Department please fill out the online Volunteer Application by clicking the link below:

 Victim Advocate Program

 Victims Advocate volunteers assist officers with distressed citizens in a crisis.
 Victim Advocate volunteers provide support, comfort, and referrals for victims and families when a traumatic event occurs.
 Volunteers are essential in assisting officers with citizens in dealing with situations of death, serious traffic accidents, house fires.
 Volunteers work in pairs and are on call 12-hour blocks from 6 p.m. to 6 a.m.

 Volunteers assist citizens who have walk-in questions and general information requests by working the front desk at the Lansing Police Department Operations Center located at 5815 Wise Road.
 The hours vary throughout the week from 8:00 a.m. - 5:00 p.m., Monday through Friday.